Dominique57/411-MTP/README.md

 ```
 $ bash data.sh
 ```
-* To execute the Python script you need to type
+* To execute the Python script you need to type with the script in the same folder as the data and the setting file
 ```
 $ python3 data.py [settings file name (default = settings.ini)]
 ```
 ### Script output
 > * This script will generate an histogram of all domains
 > * The script will generate a Blox plot with all domains
+> * The script will generate a plot with all domains
 > * The script will show statistical data for each domain

 ### Project instructions